 The three CFP are accessed through the MASH Team and need the consent of parents, in order for them to support parents.
 Family Centres

-Family Centres are part of the government agenda tii place a community hub in every area, allowing easy access to a range of services which will be run from the Family Centres.
+Family Centres are part of the government agenda to place a community hub in every area, allowing easy access to a range of services which will be run from the Family Centres.
 It will be the access point for early help services and also for advice and guidance for practitioners.
 A strengthened relationship between settings, schools and agencies and Family Centres, will support easy and quick access to services.

 Strengthening Families programme